Shades of gray: Spanish gray

 Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

 Davy's gray

 Davy's gray is a dark gray color, made from powdered slate, iron oxide and carbon black named for Henry Davy.

-The first recorded use of Davy's gray as a color name in English was around 1940.

 Tundora

 Tundora refers to a dark shade of gray which lies between gray and black.

 Off-grays

 Off-grays are colors that are very close to achromatic grays, but whose red, green, and blue color codes are not exactly equal.